boltzmann-brain/hugo-homepage/content/papers.md

 draft: false
 ---

-A list of my published papers and preprints in machine feminist philosophy and philosophy of science.
+A list of my published papers and preprints in philosophy of machine learning, feminist philosophy, and philosophy of physics.
 You can also view a copy of my academic CV [here](https://www.dropbox.com/s/w1rzcljaubkzftx/cv.pdf?dl=0).

 ## Philosophy of Science